nonameroses/CurrencyConverter/README.md

 # CurrencyConverter

-Simple Currency exchange program using GSON library and Exchange Rate API
+Simple Currency exchange program using Json (GSON) library and Exchange Rate API

   * Takes input from what currency to convert
   * Takes input to what currency to convert